Albert Einstein once said the definition of insanity was “doing the same thing over and over again and expecting different results.”

 If that’s the case, I’m pretty sure we’re all guilty of occasional bouts of insanity.

-As a peak performance and business coach, I see this most clearly in the work I do with my clients.
+As a business coach, I see this most clearly in the work I do with my clients.
 One of the more common phrases I hear is, “I feel like I’m in a rut.”
 It’s a better way to begin a conversation than, “I think I’m insane.”
 Either way, the result is the same – people are stuck and they don’t know how to get out.

 Maybe that’s how you feel right now – stuck in a rut.